rvnminers-A-and-N/Meownodes/README.md

 #Make sure the file redis.sock is made in /tmp/
 ```
-#### To start the Meownodes crawler
+#### To start the AIPGnodes crawler
 Open a new console, activate the python 2.7 virtual environment and start the crawler:
 ```
-cd [LOCATION]/Meownodes
+cd [LOCATION]/AIPGnodes
 ./start.sh
 ```
-Data output will be available in `~/Meownodes/data/export/4d455743`
+Data output will be available in `~/AIPGnodes/data/export/4d455743`

-Process logs  will be available in `~/Meownodes/log`
+Process logs  will be available in `~/AIPGnodes/log`

-# Meownodes Web-updater
+# AIPGnodes Web-updater
 - Data change watcher [adaptation from Michael Cho](https://www.michaelcho.me/article/using-pythons-watchdog-to-monitor-changes-to-a-directory) looking for crawler updates
-- Data updater generating meowcoin nodes tables and world maps for the website
+- Data updater generating AIPowerGrid nodes tables and world maps for the website

 ## Dependencies
 - Python 3.7 virtual environment